The GEF and Civil Society

-Effective involvement of civil society at all levels of endeavor, from local to national to global, is a key in achieving the GEF's mission and objectives of the projects it funds.
+Effective involvement of civil society at all levels of endeavor, from local to national to global, is a key in achieving the GEF's mission and objectives of the programs and projects.
 CSOs have a pivotal role to play in advocating within their respective national and regional governments on behalf of determined action to protect and enhance the environment.
 And the grass-roots experience they have gained in actually implementing these programs has proven extremely beneficial in guiding negotiations over future programs.

-Reforms being implemented now under GEF-5 seek to increase country ownership, an effort that gives civil society organizations an important role to play.
-They help set priorities for GEF resources in the recipient countries through their participation in the National Portfolio Formulation Exercises.
-They exchange valuable information at the Extended Constituency Workshops, where one representative of CSOs per country is sponsored by the GEF to participate.
+Reforms implemented under GEF-5 sought to increase country ownership, an effort that gives civil society organizations an important role to play.
+CSOs help set priorities for GEF resources in the recipient countries through their participation in the National Portfolio Formulation Exercises.
+They exchange valuable information at the Expanded Constituency Workshops (ECWs), where one representative of CSOs per country is sponsored by the GEF to participate.

-Through the Pilot Project on Broadening the GEF Partnership approved by Council, NGOs are given the opportunity to be accredited as the GEF Project Agencies to fulfill most of the roles of the current 10 GEF Agencies.
+Through the Pilot Project on Broadening the GEF Partnership approved by Council, three NGOs (IUCN, WWF-US, CI) are have been accredited as GEF Project Agencies to fulfill most of the roles of the current GEF Implememting Agencies.

 At a policy level, the Secretariat engages actively with civil society organizations, particularly in connection with Council Consultations.
-This semiannual and ad hoc consultative meetings and discussions are organized and held between civil society representatives and provide opportunities for constructive dialogue that often result in significant and positive contributions into the development process of global environmental policies and projects.
+This semiannual consultative meetings and discussions are organized and held between civil society representatives, the GEF CEO, Council members and the GEF Agencies.